rosen-bridge/utils/packages/service-manager/README.md

   - If the same action is already present in the `pendingActions`, the dependencies are re-evaluated.
   - If all dependencies are in the appropriate state, the action proceeds.
-  - If some dependencies are still not ready, the promise stored in the `pendingPromises` for this service is returned.
+  - If some dependencies are still not ready, the promise of current pending action for this service which is stored in the `pendingPromises`, is returned.

+- Dependency Handling:

+  - Dependencies are handled through action requirements.
+  - For instance, if Service B depends on Service C and Service M, the status of these two services is checked for the "start" operation.
+  - If either Service C or Service M is not in the "running" state, the "start" operation for Service B is held off until both reach the specified state.
+  - Conversely, when both Service C and Service M reach the appropriate states, the `startService` method is invoked for Service B.
+  - Similarly, for the "stop" operation, stopping Service M necessitates stopping Service B first, which in turn requires stopping Service A beforehand.
+This sequential dependency ensures a proper shutdown sequence.

 By overseeing the functionalities described above, we ensure that the system starts and stops services in a controlled and cascading manner, taking into account their dependencies and maintaining the integrity of the system.